log0div0/testo/docs/tutorials/06 - nat/README.md

-# Guide 6.
+# Tutorial 6.
 Internet access in virtual machines

 ## What you're going to learn